 Feeling overwhelmed by the number of Tetrapaks piling up in our recycling bin every week I searched again for a company that would deliver plant based milk to our door.

 Success at last!
-It is now possible to get a delivery of standard dairy milk, organic milk and oat milk in Lincolnshire.
-Happily for us the oat milk is produced in the UK in Lancashire.
+It is now possible to get a delivery of UK dairy milk, organic milk and oat milk in Lincolnshire.

 There is a useful website for finding a company that can deliver to you here: Find Me a Milk Delivery